Our Dental Services

 Dental anxiety is a real issue experienced by many patients.
 Sometimes it is rooted in a bad experience from the past or it can be for different reasons altogether.

-Even with that in mind, we think it’s vitally important that you don’t allow anxiety to prevent you from receiving the care that you deserve.
+We think it’s vitally important that you don’t allow anxiety to prevent you from receiving the care that you deserve.
 That’s why we offer nitrous oxide sedation.
-Sometimes referred to as “laughing gas,” nitrous oxide is a colorless, sweet-smelling sedative that has been the dental standard for decades and will help you overcome your fears.
+Sometimes referred to as “laughing gas,” nitrous oxide is a colourless, sweet-smelling sedative that has been the dental standard for decades and will help you overcome your fears.
 Nitrous oxide is completely safe, ensuring that you’ll be able to breathe normally and retain full control of your bodily functions.